uken/fluent-plugin-elasticsearch/README.md

 }
 ```

-**utc_index**
+### utc_index

 ```
 utc_index true
 ```

-By default, the records inserted into index `logstash-YYMMDD` with utc (Coordinated Universal Time).
+By default, the records inserted into index `logstash-YYMMDD` with UTC (Coordinated Universal Time).
 This option allows to use local time if you describe utc_index to false.

-**request_timeout**
+### request_timeout

+You can specify HTTP request timeout.

+This is useful when ElasticSearch cannot return response for bulk request within the default of 5 seconds.

 ```
 request_timeout 15s # defaults to 5s
 ```

-You can specify HTTP request timeout.

-This is useful when Elasticsearch cannot return response for bulk request within the default of 5 seconds.

-**reload_connections**
+### reload_connections

 ```
 reload_connections false # defaults to true
 ```

-**reload_on_failure**
+### reload_on_failure

 You can tune how the elasticsearch-transport host reloading feature works.
 By default it will reload the host list from the server every 10,000th request to spread the load.
-This can be an issue if your ElasticSearch cluster is behind a Reverse Proxy, as fluentd process may not have direct network access to the ElasticSearch nodes.
+This can be an issue if your ElasticSearch cluster is behind a Reverse Proxy, as Fluentd process may not have direct network access to the ElasticSearch nodes.

 ```
 reload_on_failure true # defaults to false